bhavesh15112004/Innovators/README.md

 # Innovators
-This repository contains Jupyter Notebooks containing the codes to predict sea surface temperatures due to the El Niño-Southern Oscillation (ENSO).
+This repository contains Jupyter Notebook containing the codes to predict sea surface temperatures due to the El Niño-Southern Oscillation (ENSO).
 This model is trained using the train.csv file.
 ## Authors
 Shreya S Bhat </br>
 Bhavesh Mali </br>
 Aaditya Jadhav </br>
 ## File Descriptions
-Here is a list of files in the repository along with their descriptions:
-- **training_model.ipynb**: Contains the code used for training our model. </br>
-- **predicting_values.ipynb**: Contains the code to predict the SST for evaluation.csv and data_1997_1998.csv using the trained model. </br>
+- **training_model_and_predicting.ipynb**: Contains the code used for training our model, and also to predict the SST for evaluation.csv and data_1997_1998.csv using the trained model. </br>
-- **trained_model.joblib**: The trained Random Forest Regressor model. </br>
 - **evaluation_with_predictions.csv**: The predicted SST for evaluation.csv is saved here. </br>
 - **data_1997_1998_with_predictions.csv**: The predicted SST for data_1997_1998.csv is saved here. </br>
 ## Libraries used: